dotnet/docs/docs/csharp/language-reference/operators/switch-expression.md

 The preceding example shows the basic elements of a `switch` expression:

-- The *input expression* that is the expression on the left-hand side of the `switch` keyword.
-At the preceding example, it's the `direction` method parameter.
+- An expression followed by the `switch` keyword.
+In the preceding example, it's the `direction` method parameter.
 - The *`switch` expression arms*, separated by commas.
 Each `switch` expression arm contains a *pattern*, an optional [*case guard*](#case-guards), the `=>` token, and an *expression*.

 At the preceding example, a `switch` expression uses the following patterns: